St Andrew's Cathedral School: Incidents

 In early 1970 three choir boys reported persistent sexual abuse by assistant organist and lay clerk Alan Moffat.
 All were interviewed by headmaster Canon Melville Newth and another teacher, Alan Beavis who succeeded Newth as headmaster in 1979.
 These crimes were not reported to police or even the boys’ parents.

 Newth simply directed Moffat not to have any further contact with choir boys and allowed him to remain in his current positions.
 Unsurprisingly, the abuse continued, not only involving the initial three boys, but many others as well.
-Moffat remained at St Andrews until 1982, three years after Alan Beavis became headmaster.
+Moffat left St Andrews of his own volition in 1982, three years after Alan Beavis became headmaster.
 He also abused boys in positions he held as organist and choirmaster after leaving St Andrews.

 Adult survivors of child sexual abuse find it disrespectful and sometimes retraumatising when those who could have prevented abuse are honoured years later.
 An appeal to the school in 2018 by an adult survivor resulted in the renaming of an auditorium previously named in Canon Newth’s honour.

 In May 2015, former school mathematics teacher Robert Emmett was convicted on his guilty plea of possessing child abuse material and of aggravated filming of the private parts of a child under the age of 16 in 2013, for which he received an Intensive Corrections Order, a form of non-custodial sentence.

 In 2018, the headteacher, John Collier, wrote to parents to tell them not to behave aggressively to staff.
 He said that he had observed "'a reptilian kind of defensive response'" in parents when their children were told off.
 He suggested parents were lacking in perspective: "'These matters are often a small discipline issue or a bad grade but these parents represent that issue as the end of the world to their child'".